Public Sector Solutions, Children & Families, Health, Results-Based Funding

-SCDHHS leveraged the SIB to expand access to an evidence-based, home-visiting model called Nurse-Family Partnership (NFP) that pairs specially trained nurses with mothers living in poverty to strengthen families and improve child and maternal health outcomes.
+SCDHHS leveraged the Social Impact Bond to expand access to an evidence-based, home-visiting model called Nurse-Family Partnership (NFP) that pairs specially trained nurses with mothers living in poverty to strengthen families and improve child and maternal health outcomes.
 Families receiving NFP get access to a free personal nurse that provides support, advice, and information during pregnancy and after birth.

-To read an example of how NFP supports mothers, read “A story of impact: Nurse-Family Partnership supports mom Terri and her daughter Aubrielle.”
+To read an example of how NFP supports mothers, read:

 The project also presented an opportunity to rigorously test, via a randomized control trial (RCT), NFP’s ability to achieve outcomes while scaling capacity, and after implementing innovations to improve service delivery and lower cost.
 NFP tested several programmatic enhancements, including telehealth visits, which proved immensely valuable during the Coronavirus pandemic, and a new assessment framework that allows nurses to better understand the strengths and risks associated with the mothers and families they serve.
 The National Service Office is now implementing both NFP innovations across the country.